Key Takeaway

-Semaglutide offers first responders a clinically proven approach to weight loss and metabolic health that works within the unpredictable demands of shift work, physical fitness requirements, and high-stress emergency operations.
+Semaglutide offers first responders a supported by clinical evidence approach to weight loss and metabolic health that works within the unpredictable demands of shift work, physical fitness requirements, and high-stress emergency operations.
 Available as Wegovy (for weight management) and Ozempic (for type 2 diabetes), this once-weekly GLP-1 injection helps firefighters, paramedics, EMTs, and law enforcement officers lose 12% to 15% of body weight while maintaining operational readiness.

 Why Weight Management Matters for First Responders

 First responders face some of the highest obesity rates of any profession.
 Studies show that approximately 70% to 80% of firefighters and law enforcement officers are overweight or obese.
-This is not simply a cosmetic concern.
+This isn't simply a cosmetic concern.
 Excess weight directly impacts:

 - Cardiovascular risk: Heart attacks are the leading cause of on-duty deaths for firefighters.